 If you are leaving *any* infrastructure behind between weeks, please have the object(s) and location approved by a Work Weekend Core Lead or Infrastructure Cluster Lead to make sure it won’t be in the way of events or work occurring during the week.
 If a dead tree needs to be removed, we want to know who has their tarp flying there!

 For specific guidance on what sorts of camp infrastructure can be set up when, see the sections on individual weekends below.

-Participants intending to return for multiple future work weekends can leave a tent set up.
+Participants intending to return for multiple future work weekends can leave a tent set up, after receiving permission from Work Weekend leadership.
 Put all personal gear in your tent.
 Note that it will probably rain during the week; volunteers have come back to find their gear in a puddle inside their tent, or a branch from an overhanging tree through their rainfly.

 Infrastructure which could adversely affect the terrain in the event of rain–tarps draining over trails, objects on the ground which impede the flow of water–shouldn’t be set up between work weekends.

 Do not cut live trees during work weekends, or permanently alter the terrain in your camp.
 DPW is responsible for tree work, drainage ditches, and other lasting modifications to the land.